On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: The Fit-on-Test Paradigm

-It turns out that the classical binning-based ECE is a fit-on-the-test calibration measure with respect to a particular subfamily of $\cC_{\cB,\cH,\cA}^{(b)}$ that we will describe next.
-As ECE is calculated from the reliability diagrams that are piecewise constant, one might guess that this subfamily would contain all the piecewise constant (slope $0$) functions with a particular fixed binning $\vB$.
-However, ECE with the binning $\vB$ is actually a fit-on-the-test calibration measure with respect to the subfamily $\cC^{(b)}_{(\vB,\cH,\vOne)}$ which contains functions with slope $1$ (i.e. a 45-degrees ascending slope) in each of the bins.
-That is, $\cC_{(\vB,\cH,\vOne)}$ contains all functions with the fixed binning $\vB$, fixed slopes $\vA=\vOne=(1,1,\dots,1)$ with $\vert\vOne\vert=b$, and any heights $\vH\in\sR^b$ for the left-side boundaries of these bins.
-Figure~\ref{fig:1_calmap_reldiag} illustrates this, showing that each of the bin-specific red lines marking the calibration gaps $\vert\pb_k-\yb_k\vert$ in \inserted{Figure~\ref{fig:reliability_diagram_classic}} can be split into multiple instance-specific red lines $\vert\ch(\ph_i)-\ph_i\vert$ with the same length in \inserted{Figure~\ref{fig:reliability_diagram_tilted}}.
-The lengths are equal because the diagonal and the top of the bin have both slope 1.
-Thus, the average length of red gap lines in \inserted{Figure~\ref{fig:reliability_diagram_tilted}} is exactly equal to the bin-size-weighted average of red gap lines in \inserted{Figure~\ref{fig:reliability_diagram_classic}}, that is the classical binning-based ECE.
-The following theorem proves that this equality is indeed achieved by fitting $\cC_{(\vB,\cH,\vOne)}$: \begin{theorem} Consider a predictive model with predictions $\ph_1,\dots,\ph_n\in[0,1]$ on a test set with actual labels $y_1,\dots,y_n$ and a binning $\vB$ with $b\geq 1$ bins and boundaries $0=B_1<\dots<B_{b+1}=1+\epsilon$.
-Then for any $\alpha>0$, the measure $\ECE^{(\alpha)}_{\vB}$ is equal to: \modified{ } \modified{ } Furthermore, $\ch(\pb_k)=\yb_k$ for $k=1,\dots,b$, where $\pb_k$ and $\yb_k$ are the average $\ph_i$ and $y_i$ in the bin $[B_k,B_{k+1})$. \end{theorem}
+Instead, ECE with the binning $\vB$ is actually a fit-on-test estimator of calibration error with respect to the subfamily $\cC^{(b)}_{(\vB,\cH,\vOne)}$ which contains all piecewise linear functions with slope $1$ (i.e. a 45-degrees ascending slope) in each of the bins.
+In other words, $\cC_{(\vB,\cH,\vOne)}$ contains all functions with the fixed binning $\vB$, fixed slopes $\vA=\vOne=(1,1,\dots,1)$ i.e. slope $1$ for each of the $b$ bins, and any heights $\vH\in\sR^b$ for the left-side boundaries of these bins.
+Fitting this family for our example results in the calibration map visualised in Figure~\ref{fig:ece_fitting}(c).
+Using the fit-on-test estimator of calibration error we now get exactly the standard $ECE=0.133$ as the average length of vertical red lines.
+This can be confirmed visually, seeing that each of the vertical red lines in Figure~\ref{fig:ece_fitting}(c) has exactly the same length as the bin-specific red line in the standard reliability diagram of Figure~\ref{fig:ece_fitting}(a).
+These lengths are equal because the diagonal and the calibration map have both slope equal to $1$.
+The following theorem confirms this by proving that the standard ECE with binning $\vB$ can be seen as a fit-on-test estimator of calibration error. \begin{theorem} Consider a predictive model with predictions $\ph_1,\dots,\ph_n\in[0,1]$ on a test set with actual labels $y_1,\dots,y_n$ and a binning $\vB$ with $b\geq 1$ bins and boundaries $0=B_1<\dots<B_{b+1}=1+\epsilon$.
+Then for any $\alpha>0$, the measure $\ECE^{(\alpha)}_{\vB}$ as defined by Eq.(\ref{eq:ece}) is equal to the fit-on-test estimator of calibration error using the family $\cC_{(\vB,\cH,\vOne)}$ and fitting the Brier score: \modified{ } \modified{ } Furthermore, $\ch(\pb_k)=\yb_k$ for $k=1,\dots,b$, where $\pb_k$ and $\yb_k$ are the average $\ph_i$ and $y_i$ in the bin $[B_k,B_{k+1})$. \end{theorem} \begin{proof} See the Supplementary Material. \end{proof}